taurusilver7/spotify-2.0/README.md

 - The album name is inquistely hidden; visible only in md screen.
 The whole div has auto-left margin in mobile view and ml-o in md screen.
 - A helper function for calculating the song duration from ms to mins:secs.
 - The song component p-tags are customized and the logout funtion is shifted to the image component at top-right.

+#### SongAtom

+- An atom for tracking the songs in the playlist played in the player.

 # Next.js + Tailwind CSS Example